 Fungicides are also useful in eradicating dahlia powdery mildew.
 Treatment should begin as soon as the problem is detected.
 Apply these products every seven to ten days.
 (For outside beds, reapply after rain).
 Be sure to thoroughly saturate the surface of the leaves for the best efficiency.

 Continued use of fungicides in the same chemical class can create resistant strains of fungus.
-Alternate fungicides and limit applications of any one chemical will be necessary for continual dahlia powdery mildew treatment.
+Alternating fungicides and limiting applications of any one chemical will be necessary for continual dahlia powdery mildew treatment.

 For organic control of powdery mildew on dahlias, a sulfur solution can be used.
 This works by creating an inhospitable environment for the fungus, so resistance isn’t a problem.
 Gardeners should avoid using sulfur when the ambient temperature is above 85 degrees F. (29 C.), as this can cause plant injury.
 Sulfur fungicides are commercially available.